mickfuzz/phd4/_posts/2021-10-27-abstract-and-concrete-frameworks.md

 <!--
 Sign posting - do this elsewhere
 In the final section I take a more idealistic pedagogical approach - imagining what a learning landscape without these restrictions would look like - in line with Papert and Turkle to explore alternative concrete approaches and frameworks in more detail. -->

-In the following section we look at some of the practical tactics for teaching some of the more abstract CT concepts in a classroom setting.

 <!--
 To do this we can look to relevant research to provide us with some tactics to structure the process of learning how to use coding structures fluently and to onboard that tricky process. -->

 ### 12 Principles for Teaching Computing

-This section draws on resources provided by NCCE on the website teach computing.
-They often have a focus on techniques that work well in a classroom settings and help prepare for exam like questions.

 To counter act the challenges addressed in the last section the NCCE has produced a series of resources based on research on computing practices to help teachers.
 As a way of summarising some of the diverse and sometimes seemingly contradictory opportunities and requirements, they have provided a set [*12 principles for teaching computing*](https://blog.teachcomputing.org/how-we-teach-computing/) aimed at mainstream teachers.

-INCLUDE BETTER SUMMARY OF THESE PRINCIPLES IF NOT INCLUDED IN ANOTHER CHAPTER
+What these approaches have in common is an attempt to address the tricky issue of understanding complex and abstract concepts.

 <!-- Diverse and contradictory? projects, concrete but also concepts first? -->

-What these theories have in common is an attempt to address the tricky issue of understanding complex and abstract concepts.
-The principles also help us to be aware of to balance the promise of transfer with the difficulties associated with the more abstract nature of the concepts.

-### Specific techniques

 #### Unplugged activities

 Unplugged are activities carried out away from the computer that aim to illustrate computing concepts.
+They are explored in more detail in another chapter in this collection.
 Unplugged activities often use very familiar non-school examples and draw on learners' understanding of their own concrete experiences.
 However the danger is that meeting the concepts outside of an authentic context where they are put into practice leads to inert knowledge.

+#### PRIMM

+PRIMM stands for Predict, Run, Investigate, Modify and Make.
+This learning model has been gained popularity in resources aimed at UK teachers.
+PRIMM helps learners adopt coding practices and computational concepts by starting them with a concrete code example that they run after predicting what it does.
+They then dig deeper and make changes to the existing code.
+PRIMM's starting point is students reading and predicting code results.
+It aligns with the NCCE principle of _concepts first_.
+This engagement with the motivation of the code allows teachers to focus on the target computing concept of the lesson.
+It allows them to highlight key computational thinking process or algorithmic details.
+Thus PRIMM is well suited to the classroom as the process of leading with prediction narrows the focus of the class, thus allowing a larger set of learners to unpack and repack the same set of concepts in a restricted time scale.
+It is a process well aligned with some of the more formal problems solving, paper-based questions of the GCSE exams.
+For a more detailed summary of the PRIMM approach see this quick read pedagogy article. http://tiny.cc/primmqr

+PRIMM is a modification of Use Modify Create framework which was developed to represent the learning process of learners engaging with extensive computing projects like game design, designing simulations and robotics projects.
+I write in more detail about the Use Modify Create framework in another chapter in this collection.

 #### Semantic Waves and Leading with Concepts
 Two concepts in the teach computing principles are _lead with concepts_ and _Unplug, Unpack and Repack_.
 These principles have been explored with the theory of semantic waves.